-- 1. City of Perth Markyt Scorecard

-- 2. The Economist

-- 3. Forecast.id

-- 4. Australian Bureau of Statistics/National Institute of Economic and Industry Research (via economy.id.com.au)

-- 5. City of Perth internal data

-- 6. Property Council of Australia

-- 7. REMPLAN (app.remplan.com.au/perth/economy)

-- 8. City of Perth's survey reporting as part of the City of Perth's Equity, Diversity and Inclusion Framework
+- 1. City of Perth Markyt Scorecard, a 2 yearly survey of residents.
+Survey last conducted in 2020 - 2.
+The Economist - 3.
+Forecast.id - Australian Bureau of Statistics/National Institute of Economic and Industry Research (via economy.id.com.au) - 5.
+City of Perth internal data - 6.
+Property Council of Australia (thinkperth.com/insights/property/commerical-leasing) - 7.
+REMPLAN (app.remplan.com.au/perth/economy) - 8.
+City of Perth's survey reporting as part of the City of Perth's Equity, Diversity and Inclusion Framework

-Source of targets set in 20228
+Source of targets

-(where the target has also been stated in another City of Perth or State Government plan or strategy)
+(Where the target has also been stated in another City of Perth or state government plan or strategy.)

 - a.
-Target as per the Local Planning Strategy 2021, Part 1 - b.
-Specific targets developed as part of the Sustainability Strategy - c.
+Target as per the Local Planning Strategy July 2021, Part 1 - b.
+Specific targets may be developed as part of the Sustainability Strategy (in development) - c.
 Target as per the City's Waste Plan Strategy and the State's Waste Avoidance & Resource Recovery Strategy 2030 - d.
 Target as per the City's Urban Forest Plan (2016)